 Both of these techniques work great, it just comes down to your personal style and how you want your tricks to look.

 Now that you know how to practice your Nose & Tail Grabs, get them locked in and take them to the hill.
 If you have any questions about these grabs, feel free to ask us a question in the comments below.
+If you're looking to step up your training, now's the time to learn How To Tweak & Bone Your Tricks on a Tramp Board.

 Want The Gear That Was Used In This Tutorial?